solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 image: assets/images/posts/fspython/cover.png
 ---

 An essential step in any data science project is to select the most predictive variables.
 There are various methods of feature selection.
-Some scale well but consider only features individually, some are extremely computationally costly and thus applicable only to relatively small datasets, and some others fall somewhere in the middle.
+Some scale well but consider only features individually.
+Some are extremely computationally costly and thus applicable only to relatively small datasets.
+Some others fall somewhere in the middle.

 There are also various implementations of feature selection algorithms in Python, utilizing open-source libraries.
 Covering all of them in an article, is almost impossible.
 Instead, in this blog, I will introduce the Python libraries